project-solvo/solvo/server/docs/Content.md

 #### Response 200

-- list of all possible terms of articles in that course
+- `List<String>`: list of all possible terms of articles in that course

 ### GET `/courses/{courseCode}/{termName}`